kdw9502/ngrinderwiki/Controller-Configuration-Guide.md

 |-cp / --controller-port"|-cp 9000|controller.port|controller port for agent connection.|

 #### Easy cluster mode
 Some companies uses multiple IDCs and they require the clustering (mulitple region support in a single nGrinder instance) feature.
 However nGrinder before 3.3 version requires Network File System to share ${NGRINDER_HOME} and Cubrid to have same DB by multiple controllers.
 We removes these requirements by allowing multiple controller installation in a single machine and allowing H2 TCP server connection.
-To understand easy clustering, we highly recommend to read our [Easy Clustering Guide](easy-clustering-guide).
+To understand easy clustering, we highly recommend to read our [[Easy Clustering Guide]].

 You can run controller in easy cluster mode by the following command.
 ```